anasakhomach/anasakhomach.github.io/_projects/12_project.md

 **Key Insights:**

 * **Phenomenal Growth:** The company saw a 930% increase in sales from March to the peak in November 2012.
-* **Strong Profitability:** The business maintained a healthy average margin of 61%.
+* **Strong Profitability:** The business kept a healthy average margin of 61%.
-* **Conversion Rate Transformation:** The launch of the second product and other optimization efforts led to a massive 2.88 percentage point improvement in the overall conversion rate.
+* **Conversion Rate Transformation:** The launch of the second product and other improvements led to a big 2.88 percentage point improvement in the overall conversion rate.

 ### 10. Final Business Recap & Strategic Recommendations

-The final recap synthesized all the analyses to provide a holistic view of the business's state in mid-2012 and a clear path forward.
+The final recap put all the analyses together.
+It gave a complete view of the business in mid-2012 and a clear path forward.

 **Key Issues Identified (as of mid-2012):**